 Next to NetEnt, Microgaming was one of the first software developers to bring the world of casino games to the mobile phone.
 The games were impressive even back then, and they remain so.
 Adding to the large selection of video- and 3-reel classic slots, the software provider also boasts an arsenal of table games and Las Vegas style video poker games, clearly beating the competition by numbers.

-All the better that the games are also available in Chinese and Japanese.
+All the better that the games are also available in a variety of Asian languages.
 This applies, however, only to the user interface, and not the paytables, but that is forgivable.

 Popular Microgaming slots: Ariana, Avalon II, Break da Bank Again, Game of Thrones, Gold Factory, Hitman, Immortal Romance, Jungle Jim, Jurassic Park, Mega Moolah (Jackpot), Terminator 2, Thunderstruck II, Throne of Egypt, Tomb Raider – Secret of the Sword